raghebalghezi/eis_-efficiency/README.md

    **NOTE**: The bash script requires the installation of `pdftotext` utility, based on `xpdf` toolkit.
 Information on installation can be found on https://poppler.freedesktop.org and http://www.xpdfreader.com/support.html

-2. **Text Re-use**: Text Reuse aims to measure the textual overlap between two documents.
+2. **Text Re-use**: the fraction of the text in the final version that was identified as being reused from the text in the draft version.
 In the context of EIS, we are interested in finding how much text has been reused from the draft version in the final version.
 This measure can be useful in detecting the working effiiency of a project if used with other variables such as `duration`, `File Size`, `Number of Unique Words`,etc. Text Re-use can be used via the following command:

-      ​								`python eis_text_reuse.py DRAFT_FOLDER FINAL_FOLDER`
+3. ​								`python eis_text_reuse.py DRAFT_FOLDER FINAL_FOLDER`

         where `DRAFT_FOLDER` and `FINAL_FOLDER` are folders containing draft and final EIS repectively.

 ​			The function `compare` in `eis_text_reuse.py` tests a suspicious document for near-duplicate plagiarism with regards to a source document and return the number of overlapping characters within an offset of 50 character long.
+To obtain the Text Re-use Score, we divide the number of shared characters between draft and final by the overall length of the final version

+3. **Efficiency Detection**: The goal here is to predict the duration (in months) between the draft and the final version of EIS.
+To this end, we use the following variables:

+   1. File_Size_Draft: the size in (megabytes) of the archive version of EIS draft

+   2. File_Size_Final : the size in (megabytes) of the archive version of EIS final

+   3. Unique_Words_Draft: Unique words in draft

+   4. Unique_Words_Final: Unique words in draft

+   5. Text_Reuse_Score: the number of shared characters between draft and final by the overall length of the final version

+      ```python
+      def file_read(x):
+        '''
+        Takes a text file name and returns a set of unique words
+        '''
+        	from nltk.tokenize import word_tokenize
+          with open(x,'r',encoding='iso-8859-1') as file:
+              txt = file.read()
+          tok = word_tokenize(txt)
+          return set(tok)
+      ```